PidgeyUsedGust/pyprose/readme.md

 The learned program can be ran on new inputs—a list of two strings in this case.
 In this case, calling `p(["Etelka", "Bala"])` then returns a new string `"Bala, E."`.

-More information and examples can be found in the documentation.
+More information and examples can be found in the [documentation](https://pyprose.readthedocs.io/en/latest/).

 ## Installation

 This package requires ``pythonnet`` and compiled PROSE assemblies.
-The documentation contains detailed instructions for installing these dependencies.
+The [documentation](https://pyprose.readthedocs.io/en/latest/install.html) contains detailed instructions for obtaining these prerequisites.

-Once the dependencies are installed, a simple
+Once they are satisfied, a simple

 ```pip install git+https://github.com/pidgeyusedgust/pyprose```